Landed Cost: Meaning, Formula & Calculator

 What is Landed Cost?

 Landed cost represents the total cost of a product on its journey from the factory floor to your buyer’s door.
+It includes the price of goods, shipment costs, insurance fees, customs duties, and any other charges incurred along the way.

 Why is Landed Cost Necessary?